-2.1.
-Additional Height Zones A
+a.
+Additional Height Zone A.

-Properties on Pacific Avenue and within 150 feet of Pacific Avenue (as measured perpendicular from the property line along the street) between Water and Elm Laurel Streets, certain properties located on the east side of Cedar Street between Mission Street and Ocean Alley and the Metro Center, and the west side of Front Street between Cathcart and Laurel Streets shall be considered within the "Additional Height Zone A"-or "Additional Height Zone B", within which buildings meeting certain criteria may request additional height above the 550 foot Base Height limit. (see Downtown Plan Height diagram) It is not the intent of the standards to create a higher density or taller downtown, but, rather It is the intent of the Additional Height Zone A5 to preserve the overall character and scale of the historic-coredevelopment pattern, while allowing a discretionary intensification of use and an-increased height to maintain a compact urban core.
-The Additional Height Zones have been established to concentrate the highest density development along Pacific Avenue with the intention of creating a compact urban core that transitions down in scale to the east and west and the north and south.
+Properties on Pacific Avenue and within 150 feet of Pacific Avenue between Water and Lincoln Streets, and within 200 feet of Pacific Avenue between Lincoln and Laurel Streets (as measured perpendicular from the property line along Pacific Avenue), certain properties located on the east side of Cedar Street between Mission Street and Ocean Alley, and the west side of Front Street between Cathcart and Laurel

+Streets shall be considered within the "Additional Height Zone A", within which additional height above the 55 foot Base Height limit may be requested for buildings meeting certain criteria (See Figure A-1: Downtown Plan Heights).
+The intent of the Additional Height Zone A is to preserve the overall character of the existing development pattern, while allowing a discretionary intensification of use and increased height to maintain a compact urban core.
+For eligible development projects that overlap the Base Height and Additional Height Zone boundary, all portions of the project exceeding the 55 foot base height shall be located within to the Additional Height Zone as shown in Figure A-1.